 Season with additional salt and pepper to taste and garnish as desired.

 This soup pairs well with a simple side salad of greens, tomatoes, cucumbers and balsamic vinaigrette.
-It’s also perfect with some warm gluten-free, vegan bread.

 Have you “bean” looking for more bean recipes?
 Check out these next: